Frequently Asked Questions

 4. Should I submit my PLACE or Praxis II scores to CDE once I pass my content area exam?

-Yes, you must upload and submit your PLACE or Praxis II scores within your online application for licensure.
+Yes, you must upload and submit your PLACE or Praxis scores within your online application for licensure.

 5. I hold an Interim Authorization and have completed an induction program.
 Can I apply for the professional license now?